Schizophrenia and Brief Psychotic Disorder

 As the name suggests, brief psychotic disorder is a short-term illness with psychotic symptoms.
 The symptoms often come on suddenly, but last for less than one month, after which the person usually recovers completely.
 There are three basic forms of brief psychotic disorder:

-Brief psychotic disorder with obvious stressor (also called brief reactive psychosis): This type, also called brief reactive psychosis, occurs shortly after and often in response to a trauma or major stress, such as the death of a loved one, an accident, assault, or a natural disaster.
+- Brief psychotic disorder with obvious stressor (also called brief reactive psychosis): This type occurs shortly after and often in response to a trauma or major stress, such as the death of a loved one, an accident, assault, or a natural disaster.
 Most cases of brief psychotic disorder occur as a reaction to a very disturbing event.

 What Are the Symptoms of Brief Psychotic Disorder?